|Job Title:||Accountant III - Revised 7/5/2017||Open Date:||12/20/2016|

 - Performs related work as assigned.

 - Graduation from an accredited four-year college or university with major coursework in accounting, finance, or a related field.
+Experience and education may be substituted for one another.

 - Two (2) years of experience in accounting and financial operations.